In less than a month’s time, our Year 12 students will be graduating from high school and ready to embark onto the next

 There is a plethora of different planners out there for you to try out.
 Any combination of the essential trio – monthly calendar with weekly reflection and daily planning – keeps yourself up-to-date and accountable with your own everyday schedule.

 Often enough, you can pick on up a university O Week!
 So make sure you get there, and grab one before they’re all out!

 3. Form a study group

 Sometimes you stray away from your planned day, and that’s okay!
-One way you can minimise this is forming a study group.
+One way you can minimise this is by forming a study group.

 In previous blogs we have discussed how effective group study can enhance learning.
-Not only do you cover each other’s weaknesses, a good group can keep members accountable if anyone slacks off.
+Not only do you cover each other’s weaknesses, but a good group can also keep members accountable if anyone slacks off.
 Finding and forming such a group is easier when you actively meet new people and make friends in your course.
 That is what makes this one of our best tips to help you study

 4. Explore different study methods